biothings/mygene.info/docs/doc/query_service.rst

 species
 """""""
     Optional, can be used to limit the gene hits from given species.
 You can use "common names" for nine common species (human, mouse, rat, fruitfly, nematode, zebrafish, thale-cress, frog and pig).
 All other species, you can provide their taxonomy ids.
 See `more details here <data.html#species>`_.
 Multiple species can be passed using comma as a separator.
+Passing "all" will query against all available species.
 Default: human,mouse,rat.

 size
 """"